 Frequent Questions: 2017 North Atlantic Right Whale Unusual Mortality Event

-NOAA Fisheries has declared a UME for North Atlantic right whale strandings throughout their range based on recent elevated strandings along the Atlantic coast, predominantly in the Gulf of St. Lawrence region in Canada.
-The event began in June 2017 and strandings remain elevated.
+NOAA Fisheries has declared a UME for North Atlantic right whale strandings throughout their range based on recent elevated strandings along the Atlantic coast, mainly in the Gulf of St. Lawrence.
+The event began in 2017 and strandings are continuing.

 What is an Unusual Mortality Event?